suneeta-mall/suneeta-mall.github.io/_posts/2019-12-22-Reproducible-ml-tensorflow.md

 ```bash
 python dataset_gen.py --input /wks/petset --output /wks/model_dataset
 ```
-with results shown as below:
+with results shown below:
 >![](/images/datagen.jpg)
-*Figure 7: Pets data partitioned into training, validation, calibration and test set*
+*Figure 7: Pets data partitioned into training, validation, calibration, and test set*

 ### Modelling semantic segmentation

 The model for pet segmentation is based on [U-net] with backbone of either [MobileNet-v2] or [VGG-19] (defaults to VGG-19).
-As per this models network architecture, 5 activation layers of pre-trained backbone network are chosen.
+As per this model's network architecture, 5 activation layers of pre-trained backbone network are chosen.
 These layers are:
 * MobileNet

 >```